BulusHamnu/readme-project-svg-card/README.md

 3. The response is written to your README dynamically.

-you can find the yaml workflow file in this repo, edit and use it according to your need
+you can find the yaml workflow file in this repo, edit and use it according to your need `for now this does'nt work im still working on it.`

 ## 📧 Contributing